 - Seasoning for chicken, beef, or a roast

-- Mix into broth or soups for added flavor
+- Mix into broth or soups for added flavor (like homemade cream of chicken soup)

-- Stir into sourcream or cream cheese with dill and a little salt for a delicious veggie dip
+- Stir into sour cream or cream cheese with dill and a little salt for a delicious veggie dip

 - Make your own homemade spice blends